 面子 or "miànzi:" the concept of “face” in Chinese culture | china-mike

 Simply put, "gaining face" is the prize you receive for your action, which benefits you and contributes to your whole community.
 In the business context, you can gain face in such situations as getting more sales contracts and successfully closing big deals.

 In contrast to gaining face, when you receive criticism for any actions you've taken, you're "losing face."
 But you can also lose face through the actions of others, and others can lose face through yours.
 For example, if you make a mistake in estimating the shipping timeline, which leads to late delivery to your customers, it will devalue the image of your company.
 In this case, you'll lose face, and your company will suffer reputation damage.

 Saving face is any action you might take to avoid losing face.
 For example, if you find out you've made a mistake in the shipping date, which might cause your customer to feel irritated to receive a package late, contact them to notify them about the situation.
 Show them that you always care about customers and that taking quick action to fix your mistakes is a way to save face.

 Doing business in China may not be as hard as it seems if you have a good understanding of Chinese business culture and Chinese business etiquette commonly practiced by Chinese people.
-Following the tips above will create a professional and positive image for your business.
+Following these tips for Chinese etiquette for business success in China, create a professional, and carve a positive image for your business.